TykTechnologies/tyk-helm-chart/tyk-headless/README.md

 kubectl create namespace tyk
 helm install tyk-headless tyk-helm/tyk-headless -n tyk
 ```
 **NOTE**: By default, Gateway runs as DaemonSet.
-If you are using more than a Node, please update Gateway kind to `Deployment`.
+If you are using more than a Node, please update Gateway kind to `Deployment` because multiple instances of headless gateways won't sync API Definition.

 To configure Gateway kind, do following changes in the `values.yaml` file:
 1. Save all options to a custom `values.yaml` file by running:
 ```bash